🏈 Chargers NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 Despite back-to-back playoff appearances under Jim Harbaugh, the Los Angeles Chargers keep running into the same problem: an offensive line that can't protect Justin Herbert when it matters most.
 With the No. 22 pick, the Chargers are looking to fix that while also restocking a defensive front that could lose all three starting edge rushers after the 2026 season.

-As part of our NFL draft predictions for every team, we break down the Chargers' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Los Angeles will draft in the first round, which begins Thursday at 8 p.m.
+As part of our NFL draft predictions for every team, we break down the Chargers' full draft picks, biggest team needs, ideal prospect fits, mock draft projections, and our prediction for which player Los Angeles will draft in the first round, which begins tonight at 8 p.m.
 ET live on ABC, ESPN, and NFL Network.

 📊 Chargers draft picks 2026